 If you purchase an independently reviewed item through our site, we earn an affiliate commission.
 Read our affiliate disclosure.

-There are many risk factors involved in beekeeping.
+There are many risk factors involved in beekeeping, and that’s why getting beekeeping insurance is something to consider.
 Two prominent causes of beekeeping failures are a lack of knowledge as well as negligence.
 Honeybees are very sensitive and need constant care and attention.
 If you’re not up for this challenge, then perhaps beekeeping is not the right hobby or profession for you.

 Reasons for Losses in Beekeeping